-If a student is withdrawn from, ceases attendance in, or fails to complete all courses during the enrollment term before completing more than 60%, VGCC is required to recalculate the student’s award based on the percentage of the term completed.
+The full enrollment term (payment period) for the fall and spring semesters is 16 weeks in length.
+For the summer, the full enrollment term is 8 weeks in length.
+VGCC offers some classes that span the entirety of the payment period.
+However, VGCC offers many classes that span less than the full length of the payment period (most frequently, two 8-week terms in the fall and spring and two 4-week terms in the summer).
+Courses that do not extend the full length of the payment period create two separate modular terms.
+If a student is withdrawn from, ceases attendance in, or fails to complete all courses during their respective enrollment term before completing more than 60%, VGCC is required to recalculate the student’s award based on the percentage of the term completed.
+The enrollment term for an individual student depends on whether they are enrolled in classes in only the first modular term, only the second modular term, both modular terms, or the full term.
+If a student is enrolled in only the first module, the 60% point is calculated by multiplying 60% by the number of days in the first module.
+If the student is enrolled in only the second module, the 60% point is calculated by multiplying 60% by the number of days in the second module.
+If the student is enrolled in both modules and/or in full term courses, the 60% point is calculated by multiplying 60% by the entire length of the payment period.
 Both VGCC and the student may be responsible for returning a percentage of the unearned aid.
-For example, if a student ceases attendance after only attending through 30% of the term, then 70% of the student’s original award will be returned to the Department of Education by VGCC (only 30% of the original award is “earned;” the remaining 70% is “unearned” since the student did not attend during this portion of the term).
+For example, if a student ceases attendance after only attending through 30% of their term, then 70% of the student’s original award will be returned to the Department of Education by VGCC (only 30% of the original award is “earned;” the remaining 70% is “unearned” since the student did not attend during this portion of the term).
 The student, in turn, will be required to re-pay this same amount to VGCC.
-A student who requires a Return of Funds calculation will be notified in writing by the Financial Aid Office.
-In addition, the Business Office will mail the student an invoice for the balance due.

-On the other hand, if a student ceases enrollment after attending through 60% of the term, then the student has earned his/her Title IV award(s) for that period.
+On the other hand, if a student ceases enrollment after attending through 60% of the term, then the student has earned 100% of their Title IV award(s) for that period.

 Vance–Granville Community College is an institution that requires attendance to be recorded in all courses.
-Therefore, a student’s official withdrawal date is his/her last date of attendance at a documented academically-related activity.
+Therefore, a student’s official withdrawal date is their last date of attendance at a documented academically-related activity.

-For these reasons, it is extremely important for VGCC students to consider all possible options before withdrawing from or ceasing attendance in classes.
+For these reasons, it is extremely important for VGCC students to consider all possible options prior to withdrawing or ceasing attendance in classes.
 Before withdrawing, students should consult their respective instructors, advisors, and/or academic and career coaches.
-In addition, students should speak with a representative in the VGCC Financial Aid Office to determine how much financial aid, if any, he/she will be required to re-pay if ceasing attendance.
-Consulting these relevant parties insures that the most informed decision can be made by the student.
+In addition, students should speak to a representative in the VGCC Financial Aid Office to determine how much financial aid, if any, they will be required to re-pay if ceasing attendance.
+Consulting these relevant parties ensures that the most informed decision can be made by the student.

 Unofficial Withdrawal Procedure for Federal Student Aid Purposes Only